Find games and activities for kidz around every korner at the 48th Annual Madison County Covered Bridge Festival!

 Pony Rides, southwest corner near Madhaus Gallery, provided by Wildwood Hills Ranch.

-Pedal Tractors, southeast corner near Freedom for Youth Ministries, hosted by Farm Bureau.
+Pedal Tractors, southeast corner near Freedom for Youth Ministries.